dotnet/roslyn/docs/infrastructure/unix-toolset.md

 - If necessary, make modifications to the dependencies in the `build/MSBuildToolset/project.json` file to bring in anything new.
 - Run the `build/MSBuildToolset/build-toolset.ps1` file.
-- The script produces two sip files in bin\Debug\netcoreapp1.0 subdirectory:
+- The script produces two zip files in bin\Debug\netcoreapp1.0 subdirectory:
     - Rename `osx.10.10-x64.zip` to roslyn.mac.`<version number>.zip`
     - Rename `ubuntu.14.04-x64.zip` to roslyn.linux.`<version number>.zip`
 - Upload the files to the Azure in the dotnetci storage account in the roslyn container: